-The Nambawan Super Fund is a Superannuation Fund that provides an opportunity for people working in the public service and the private sector (companies), in Papua New Guinea to ensure their own future financial security.
+Nambawan Super Limited is a Superannuation Fund that provides opportunity for people working in the public service and the private sector (companies), in Papua New Guinea to ensure their own future financial security when they retire.

 Superannuation funds exist all over the world and are generally termed as contributory pension schemes.
 They are designed to encourage savings.
 Employers participate too by subsidizing contributions made by employees.

-Your fund assists you in providing for the future security of yourself and your family.
-When, for instance, you retire, or if you become permanently disabled, you can be confident you will still receive an income.
-When you die, your family will be taken care of you.
+Your Fund assists you in providing for the future security of yourself and your family.
+When you retire, or if you become permanently disabled, you can be confident you will still receive an income from your superannuation savings.
+When you die, your family, as beneficiaries will be taken care of.